jmacioszek/neutrino-dev/packages/neutrino-preset-react/README.md

 ---

 - From your `index` entry point (defaults to `src/index.*` from `neutrino.options.entry`), import an `AppContainer` from `react-hot-loader`.
 The main file may be named `index.js` or `index.jsx`.
-The extension is resolved by Webpack.
+The extension is resolved by webpack.
 - Wrap your top-level React component in the `AppContainer`.
 - Perform the application render in a reusable function for initial load and subsequent reloads.
 - Add the `hot` acceptance to call this function.